Sphereon-Opensource/eidas-signature-client/README.md

 ### PKCS\#7 configuration options

 The below options are part of a configuration, but can typically also be provided on every invocation.
-This allows to use the same certificate for instance for signing by multiple people by changing the signerName and related properties.
+This allows to use the same certificate/key for instance for signing by multiple people by changing the signerName and related properties.

 ````kotlin